jchris/use-fireproof/docs/bundling.md

 This tells Next.js to transpile the Fireproof modules, which should help resolve the incompatibility issue.

-## Other bundlers

-### Vite

-[Vite](https://vitejs.dev/) is a modern front-end build tool, created by Evan You (the creator of Vue.js), that offers a faster and leaner development experience for modern web projects.
-As of now, there are no known issues when using Fireproof with a Vite setup.

-### Create React App
+## Create React App

 [Create React App](https://create-react-app.dev/) is a popular environment to create single-page React applications, handling build configurations so you can focus on writing code.
-Again, there are no known issues when using Fireproof with Create React App.
+There is [currently a required workaround for issues in the create-react-app bundler.](https://github.com/fireproof-storage/fireproof/issues/2) It's relatively easy to fix (no polyfill or additional packages required.)

+### Feedback

 We aim to make Fireproof compatible with as many environments as possible.
 However, if you do encounter issues or inconsistencies when using Fireproof with Vite, Create React App, or any other environment, we highly encourage you to reach out.